Real-time AI: what is it and why it needs streaming data

 The gap between insight and action is shrinking to milliseconds, and organizations that can't keep up are losing ground to those that can.

-That’s the fundamental truth of the report.
-In brief, traditional AI relies on batch processing — collect data, store it, and analyze it hours or days later.
+In brief, traditional AI relies on batch processing: collect data, store it, and analyze it hours or days later.
 But by the time batch-processed insights arrive, the ideal moment to take action has gone.
 Markets have moved on, threats have evolved, and golden opportunities have disappeared.

-It isn't just about processing data faster.
-It's about creating systems that perceive, interpret, and act as events unfold.
-Think of real-time AI as a super smart intern — or a wildly productive employee who doesn’t argue with the project lead.
-How neat is that?
+Think of real-time AI as a super smart intern or a wildly productive employee (who doesn’t argue with the project lead).

 Why streaming is best for real-time AI

-The report covers three core messaging patterns that enable real-time systems — point-to-point (queue), publish-subscribe (pub/sub), and event streaming
+The report covers three core messaging patterns that enable real-time systems: point-to-point (queue), publish-subscribe (pub/sub), and data streaming

-Real-time processing can enhance all those patterns to deliver smarter outputs, but for real-time AI, you want to use event streaming.
-This is because event streaming is designed for high-volume, continuous data processing where events are persistently logged into a stream, allowing multiple consumers to read and process events in order.
+Real-time processing can enhance all those patterns, but for real-time AI, you want to use data streaming.
+Data streaming is designed specifically for high-volume, continuous data processing.
+It offers three critical advantages for AI models:

 Essentially, event streaming provides persistent, replayable logs of everything that has happened so AI models can learn from historical patterns while responding to current events.